Celebrating 26 years!

 This course should also appeal to those who have attended a Classics, Mont Blanc Summits or Matterhorn course.
 If you have significant previous rock climbing experience, but not much crampon or alpine experience, this can be developed over the week of the course as of greater importance are your ropework, ability with exposure and balance / stability on your crampons.

 This course is run on a 1:2 Guiding ratio for the first three days, so the Guide can assess and develop your skills and abilities before attempting the Eiger (1:1 ratio), to move at your speed.
+The decent of the Eiger, via the South Ridge or West Flank, is longer than the ascent itself, so try and include this into your training, and also be ready for it in your mindset on the main climb.

 Dates: these are listed in the column on the right, and they show the live availability from our secure online booking system.
 When you book online, you receive immediate confirmation, your Alpine Information Booklet, course specific kit list and invoice.